OfficeDev/Microsoft-Teams-Samples/samples/bot-daily-task-reminder/csharp/README.md

 ﻿﻿﻿
 ## Bot daily task reminder

-This sample shows feature where user can schedule a recurring task and get reminder on the scheduled time.
+This sample shows a feature where user can schedule a recurring task and get the reminder at scheduled time.

+- use command `create-reminder` to get card with actions `Schedule task`.

 ![Schedule task ](BotDailyTaskReminder/Images/ScheduleTaskCard.png)